 - CPU: AMD Ryzen 7 4800HS 8 Core processor

 - GPU: NVIDIA GeForce GTX 1650 graphics

 - RAM: 16GB DDR4 RAM

 The ASUS ROG Zephyrus G14 is perfect for music production because it is no ordinary gaming laptop.
 Designed with ease of use in mind, this durable device may just be the perfect fit for productivity and creativity at work or play.
 It can handle tons of tasks without getting bogged down or lagging, so you’re free to push your limits wherever you are.

 The powerful AMD Ryzen 7 4800HS 8 core processor (beat 10th Gen Intel Core i7-10750H) opens up endless possibilities whether you need processing power for immersive gaming, video editing, or music production on the go.
 You can stay VR-ready with VR-Ready GTX 1650 graphics to ensure graphic performance reaches new heights when needed.

-Designed with mobility in mind, the sleek 0.7 inches thin Zephyrus G14 offers maximum portability and can easily slip into your backpack or suitcase!
-It also includes plenty of ports including two USB 3.0 Type-A Ports, two USB 3.2 Type C Ports, a USB Type C Charging Port, and HDMI output.
+Designed with mobility in mind, the sleek 0.7-inch thin Zephyrus G14 offers maximum portability and can easily slip into your backpack or suitcase!
+It also includes plenty of ports, including two USB 3.0 Type-A Ports, two USB 3.2 Type C Ports, a USB Type C Charging Port, and HDMI output.
 Its anti-ghosting chiclet keyboard with a white backlight allows you to type away comfortably day or night–even in dim lighting!

 - Screen: 17.3 Inch FHD (1920×1080) LED-Lit anti-glare IPS screen